 Is the Lake District a World Heritage Site?
 It has indeed been awarded UNESCO World Heritage Site status in recognition of its natural beauty.
 This will come as no surprise to anyone who visits its picturesque lakes, wonderful hills and vibrant communities.

-"A priceless and irreplaceable asset, not only to the UK but to humanity as a whole"... but don't take their word for it, come and experience it for yourself on a Lake District holiday!
+"A priceless and irreplaceable asset, not only to the UK but to humanity as a whole"... but don't take their word for it; come and experience it for yourself on a Lake District holiday!

 John Glen, Minister for Arts, Heritage and Tourism, said: "The Lake District is one of the UK's most stunning and ancient landscapes and I am thrilled it has been granted World Heritage Site status.
 It is a unique part of the world that combines a vibrant farming community with thousands of archaeological sites and structures that give us an amazing glimpse into our past."

+The Lake District has provided inspiration for some of the country’s best-loved writers including Beatrix Potter, William Wordsworth and Samuel Coleridge.
+You can read all about the areas and places that inspired the famous children's author in our guide to Beatrix Potter.
 It also boasts sites of historical importance such as King Arthur’s Round Table and is home to England's largest natural lake - Windermere - and highest mountain - Scafell Pike.